ali-raheem/Aify/README.md

 - [MOD] Model selection should be on a per-prompt basis.
 - [LOW] Model selection should be selectable from the context menu.
 - [MOD] Make it so any API could be used.
-- [HIGH] Styling and UX improvements.
+- [MOD] Styling and UX improvements.
 - [LOW] Mask API key in settings once saved.

 ## Privacy and Data Retention